 What happens after Within 3 working days of payment, you will receive an email from TADM on the next steps of the dispute resolution process.

-Download our user guide for detailed instructions on filing a wrongful dismissal claim.
+Download this QRG for detailed instructions on filing a salary-related employment claim and/or a wrongful dismissal claim.

 • This service is available 24 hours daily.